 Simple, quick, Electone ELS-02C arrangement upload.
 Quick, as in I got everything done within three days.
 Recording of sample performance included.

 The second time I’m uploading this famous Chinese song too, and once again, because I’ve been religiously watching TVB’s Barrack O’Karma (金宵大厦).
 Or should I say, the sequel?

-While I don’t completely agree with all criticism rained onto the broadcaster, I think TVB truly needs to be more respectful towards minority groups.
+And while I don’t completely agree with all criticism rained onto the broadcaster, at least not the intensity of, I think TVB truly needs to be more respectful towards minority groups.
 Some of those 80s gags/tropes really do not cut it today.

 Yamaha Electone Sheet Music and ELS-02C Registration Data for Jin Xiao Duo Zhen Zhong (今宵多珍重)

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.

 As I have disabled the function, do not right-click to save as.
 On PCs, simply click on the links and the file should auto download in a separate window.

 - My first Electone arrangement that features … no drums!
 This is to follow the feel of Kayee Tam’s acoustic performance.
 (The Mandarin version was sung by Vivian Koo, FYI)

 - Correspondingly, registration memory changes must be manually done.
 The HORROR!
 But … I’ve included abundant rests for the changes.